 This award goes to a supportive member of health and care staff (outside of volunteer management) who has championed and embraced volunteers, and gone the extra mile to recognise the positive impact volunteers can make.

 Volunteer Leader of the Year

-Partnership working in volunteering
+Partnership & Systems working in volunteering

-This award recognises the importance and value of bringing NHS volunteers together with other organisations in hospitals and the wider community.
+This award recognises the importance and value of bringing health and care volunteers together with other organisations in hospitals and the wider community.

 Innovation in Volunteering Award

 This award recognises the contributions and achievements of an innovative idea or scheme involving volunteers that has made a significant contribution to staff, patients and the wider community.